 Do not connect an ATA device as a slave on the same IDE cable as an ATAPI master device.
+For example, do not connect an ATA hard drive as a slave to an ATAPI CD-ROM drive.

 3.4 System Management BIOS (SMBIOS)